 - Disrupted sleep patterns

+The more severe the head injury is, the more care and treatment will be necessary.
 When negligence or abuse lead to head injuries in nursing homes, compensation can aid in covering the expenses associated with recovery.

 Who Is at Risk?

 Nursing home residents are at a greater risk of falling than the general public.
 While nursing home administrators and caregivers are legally required to provide certain standards of care, residents may be afraid to speak out against those they rely upon for food, shelter and medication.
 This means instances of nursing home abuse and neglect often go underreported.

 What Type of Compensation Is Available to Victims of Head Injuries in Nursing Homes?